Year-by-Year Tax Planning

 Why Annual Thinking Feels Reasonable

-Annual planning appears efficient because it reduces a known cost.
+Annual planning appears efficient because it reduces a visible cost.

 A lower tax bill this year can come from: